TomElRumi/COVID-19-Social-Monitoring/src/site/getstarted.md

 </div>

 <h3 id="curatingsources">Getting Started: Curating Sources</h3>
-Different social platforms have features that lets you build comprehensive lists of potential sources, pages and groups that might be useful in your social monitoring.
+Different social platforms have features that let you build comprehensive lists of potential sources, pages and groups that might be useful in your social monitoring.

 Twitter Lists are a great way to follow groups of people posting about a specific topic, or from a specific place.